aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/autofilter/_index.md

 ```

 Filters a list with specified criteria.

+**Remarks**

 Aspose.Cells will remove all other filter setting on this field as Ms Excel 97-2003.

 **Parameters:**
 | Parameter | Type | Description |